Chronic Illness Management

 Introducing Restoring Wholeness At Home – a behavioral health home care service exclusive to Western Illinois Home Health Care clients and patients.

-For the past year, our staff was trained by Dr. Verna Benner Carson, a National behavioral health expert in home care.
+Throughout 2014, our staff was trained by Dr. Verna Benner Carson, a National behavioral health expert in home care.
 Dr. Carson’s training focuses on providing a holistic model approach that incorporates behavioral health into the management of our home care patients that are assessed to have behavioral health issues, or who are already diagnosed with a behavioral health diagnosis.
+We have continued reinforcing this program with our current and incoming staff since.

 Psychiatric disorders are common among the homebound elderly (40.5%) (Li LW, Conwell Y. 2007) and the two most prevalent mental disorders among the homebound elderly are dementia and depression.